 Processing times for crypto deposits vary based on the type of crypto.
 The following lists the confirmation requirements by crypto type and an estimated completion time based on the respective blockchain.

 The amount of confirmations required for a crypto deposit are subject to change.
 The actual processing times can vary from their estimates depending on the network’s status.

-If you want to secure your own crypto and have your own private keys, you can send your coins to an external non-custodial wallet.
+If you want to secure your own crypto and have your own private keys, you can send your coins to an external self-custody wallet, like Robinhood Wallet.